MLB Free Agents List - WTOP News

 MINNESOTA (6) — Anthony DeSclafani, rhp; Kyle Farmer, inf; Max Kepler, of; Manuel Margot, of; Carlos Santana, 1b; Caleb Thielbar, lhp.

-NEW YORK (7) — Tim Hill, lhp; Clay Holmes, rhp; Tommy Kahnle, rhp; Jonathan Loaisiga, rhp; Juan Soto, of; Gleyber Torres, 2b; Alex Verdugo, lf.
+NEW YORK (9) — Tim Hill, lhp; Clay Holmes, rhp; Tommy Kahnle, rhp; Jonathan Loaisiga, rhp; Anthony Rizzo, 1b; q-Juan Soto, of; Gleyber Torres, 2b; Lou Trivino, rhp; Alex Verdugo, lf.

 TAMPA BAY (0)

-TEXAS (8) — Matt Duffy, 3b; Andrew Heaney, lhp; Travis Jankowski, of; Carson Kelly, c; José Leclerc, rhp; Max Scherzer, rhp; José Ureña, rhp; Kirby Yates, rhp.
+TEXAS (11) — Andrew Chafin, lhp; Matt Duffy, 3b; Nathan Eovaldi, rhp; Andrew Heaney, lhp; Travis Jankowski, of; Carson Kelly, c; José Leclerc, rhp; David Robertson, rhp; Max Scherzer, rhp; José Ureña, rhp; Kirby Yates, rhp.

 TORONTO (1) — Ryan Yarbrough, lhp.